WP Umbrella Logo

 The WP Umbrella Team

-There is nothing worse than linking to a page that is no longer available.
+In term of user experience, there is nothing worse than linking to a page that is no longer available.
 Visitor may be disappointed, confused, and make a U-turn, leaving your site promptly.

 Understanding the Anatomy of 404 Errors